 Creating a Microbiomes Institute to improve human & environmental health

-USF Health MCOM’s primary teaching hospital, Tampa General Hospital (TGH), ranks nationally in five adult medical specialties by U.S. News & World Report.
+USF Health MCOM’s primary teaching hospital, Tampa General Hospital (TGH), ranks nationally in seven adult medical specialties by U.S. News & World Report.

-TGH is ranked the #1 Best Hospital in Tampa Bay for the sixth consecutive year.
-Five adult medical specialties ranked in the top 50 nationwide are led or co-led by USF Health faculty.Learn More
+Ranked the #1 Best Hospital in Tampa Bay for the seventh consecutive year.
+Seven adult medical specialties ranked in the top 50 nationwide are led or co-led by USF Health faculty.Learn More

-Five adult medical specialties ranked No. 1 in Florida by the latest U.S. News & World Report rankings list of the Best Hospital nationwide.
+Three adult medical specialties ranked No. 1 in Florida in the latest U.S. News & World Report Best Hospitals list.

 USF Health’s clinical enterprise earned a reporting score of 100 on the CMS Medicare Access and CHIP Reauthorization Act (MACRA) Merit based Incentive Payment System (MIPS).

-USF Health and Tampa General Hospital brings an enhanced clinical enterprise to Tampa Bay
+USF Health and Tampa General Hospital launch enhanced clinical enterprise

-MCOM recently strengthened its longstanding relationship with primary teaching hospital and chief academic partner, Tampa General Hospital (TGH), aligning administrative and clinical practice areas into a joint organization called USF and Tampa General Physicians.
-This imposing physician enterprise, with over 40 clinical sites and more than 1,000 providers, forms one of the largest academic medical groups in Florida.Learn More
+MCOM and its primary teaching hospital and chief academic partner, Tampa General Hospital (TGH), formally launched the USF Tampa General Physicians, aligning administrative and clinical practice areas into a joint organization.Learn More

 USF Health and Tampa General Hospital Heart and Vascular Institute